Table of Contents

 Target Context: Manufacturing

-The same course is positioned for a car manufacturer, where a floor supervisor manages a production disruption.
+Organizations reposition the same course for a car manufacturer, where a floor supervisor manages a production disruption.

 How the AI Agent Workflow Handles This